SAP/sap-btp-service-operator/README.md

 **Note:** `force_k8s_binding` is supported only for the Kubernetes instances that are in the `Delete Failed` state.<br>

-### Cluster Unavailable: Unable to Clean Up Instances and Bindings
+### Cluster is unavailable and I cannot perform cleanup of instances and bindings

 I am trying to delete service instances and bindings but I can't do this as the cluster in which they were created is no longer available.